yourskc/linuxipc/README.md

 All the programs has been tested on PC/Ubuntu 22.04.

-The C programs can be build for RZ/G2L.
-However, the command below still not successfully executed on RZ/G2L.
+The C programs both for sender/reciver can be build and executed on RZ/G2L.
+However, for Python, the command below still not successfully executed on RZ/G2L.

 ```
  pip3 install posix-ipc
 ```

 ## 1. C to Python